-- Cut off your limbs: A common mistake people make when taking a photo is to accidentally make it as if their limbs have disappeared.
+- Avoid cutting off your limbs.
+A common mistake people make when taking a photo is to accidentally make it as if their limbs have disappeared.
 Be very conscious of this because that can make or break a good photo.

-- Be half in the shade and half in the sun: If you are outside, you should either be fully in the sun or fully in the shade, if possible.
+- Keep clear of being half in the shade and half in the sun: If you are outside, you should either be fully in the sun or fully in the shade, if possible.

-- Be completely straight on to the camera: Angles and curves makes a photo so much more interesting.
+- Stay away from being completely straight to the camera.
+Angles and curves makes a photo so much more interesting.
 Always angle your body or face slightly off camera.

-- Panic if the photo is not being taken quickly enough: We understand it can be uncomfortable to hold a pose, but if its taking a while, just count to ten (in your head, of course), take a breath and hold that smile.
+- Don’t panic if the photo is not being taken quickly enough.
+We understand it can be uncomfortable to hold a pose, but if its taking a while, just count to ten (in your head, of course), take a breath and hold that smile.

-- Slouch: Stand up tall and find that inner confidence you know you have.
+- Don’t slouch.
+Stand up tall and find that inner confidence you know you have.